 But for many of us, we need to learn to crawl before we send a rocket to the moon.
 And focusing on the truth of God’s love seems like the perfect place for us to start.

 1) Spend some time earnestly praying that East Asian Muslims would come to know God’s overwhelming love for them.

 2) Pray that you personally come to know God’s overwhelming love for them, as well.

 Of course, we don’t just stop at the knowledge of God’s love for others.
 Rather, it’s the beginning.
 As God continues to transform our hearts, we’re empowered to radically declare and extend Christ’s love to those our culture would try to deem our “enemies.”

 That’s my vision for the American Church.
 And that’s a sort of love that would change the world.

-John has almost a decade of missions experience at OMF (U.S.) as a mobilizer-data analyst-coder-teacher-writer.
+John worked 10 years at OMF (U.S.) as a mobilizer-data analyst-coder-teacher-writer.
 His passions include running, satire, coding, board games, mobilizing the American church and medium-length walks on the beach.